ml-cube/ml3-platform-docs/md-docs/user_guide/modules/llm_security.md

 The ML cube platform's LLM Security module perform an analysis consisting of three sequential steps, with each step assigning a class to a subset of samples and passing the unassigned samples to the next step, ensuring that each sample is assigned to exactly one class.

-The analysis steps performed are:
+The analysis steps are described in the following sections.

 ### Default analysis step